Seagate/cortx/doc/Deploying a VM.rst

 **Note**: If you are running the VM in any of the products of VMware, it is not recommended to use **VMware Tools**, as CORTX may break due to kernel dependencies.

 **********
-Accessing CORTX management interface on the VM
+Onboarding Procedure
 **********
-Point your browser to https://<ens192 IP>:28100
+Point your browser to https://<ens192 IP>:28100/#/preboarding/welcome and follow the procedure to accept EULA and create the initial admin account